mbarnetttx/project-2/README.md

 # Indoor Learning

 An app that allows homeschooling parents, summertime with kids, and to help each other as a community.
-Users are able to upload link in a particular subject which will be displayed for everyone to see on each category page.
+Users are able to upload links in a particular subject which will be displayed for everyone to see on each category page.

 # Demo
 <a href="">Click here for a live demo.</a>